rebcabin/tangledown/README.md

 #### ACCUMULATE CONTENTS<a id="accumulate-contents"></a>

 Tangledown is a funny little compiler.
-It converts Literate Markdown to Python.
+It converts Literate Markdown to Python or other languages (Clojure and Markdown are supported, now).
 We could go nuts and write it in highfalutin' style, and then it would be much bigger, more elaborate if not more elegant, and easier to explain to a Haskell programmer.
 It might also be less of a toy.
 However, we want this toy Tangledown for now to be:

 - very short

-- independent of rich libraries like parser combinators
+- independent of rich libraries like beautiful soup and parser combinators

 - completely obvious to anyone